Alex Meyer (swimmer)

 Alexander Meyer (born July 5, 1988) is a former American competition swimmer who specialized in open water and long-distance swimming.
 He won a gold medal at the 2010 FINA World Open Water Swimming Championships in the 25-kilometer open water event.
 He was a member of the 2012 United States Olympic team, and placed tenth in the 10-kilometer open water event at the 2012 Summer Olympics.
 Alex won his final race before retirement, the 62nd Traversée internationale du lac St-Jean held on July 30, 2016.

 Early years

 Meyer was born in Rochester, Minnesota.
 He has always been around the water ever since he was a baby, and started swimming competitively when he was 7 years old in Glens Falls, New York.
 Meyer and his family then moved to Ithaca, New York when he was 11.
-In Ithaca, Meyer swam for Ithaca Aquatics Club and joined the high school varsity team as seventh grader.
+In Ithaca, Meyer swam for Ithaca Aquatics Club and joined the high school varsity team as a seventh grader.
 In high school, he was a four-time All-American swimmer and a two-time academic All-American.
 He won back-to-back New York state championships during his junior and senior years.